gilienv/ClimateJustice_NGT/README.md

 ## Important Notes
 - Ensure an active internet connection as the script interacts with a live website.
 - The script assumes the structure of the website remains unchanged.
 Any changes in the website structure may require modifications to the XPath expressions used in the script.

+  Certainly!
+Here's the updated section:

+## Support and Assistance
+If you encounter any difficulties during the process of downloading dependencies or executing the Python scripts, feel free to reach out for assistance.
+You can contact me via email at [khankamranalwi@gmail.com](mailto:khankamranalwi@gmail.com) or message me on WhatsApp at [+91 9304816286](https://wa.me/919304816286).
+I'm here to help you resolve any issues and ensure a smooth experience with the setup and usage of the provided scripts.